Dhaam Dhoom: Casting

 The film was launched initially with Jayam Ravi paired opposite Genelia D'Souza, however she opted out of the project due to fully booked dates for her Telugu film, Dhee.
 After Genelia's removal from the project other leading actresses such as Asin and Mamta Mohandas were approached for a key role in the film, but they also rejected the offer, citing commitments to other projects.
-The film marked as Kangana Ranaut's debut in the Tamil film industry.

 Reema Sen was chosen for a significant role in the film; however, 14 days after her confirmation, she pulled out of the project, citing differences with the director, Jeeva.
 The role offered to Reema Sen, that of a lawyer, had no songs and was the second heroine role.
-Reema Sen confirmed later to Kumudham magazine that she did not want to play the second lead in the film, and opted out of the project.
+Reema Sen confirmed later to Kumudam magazine that she did not want to play the second lead in the film, and opted out of the project.
 On 19 February 2007, the producers confirmed the choice of Lakshmi Rai to essay the role dropped by Reema Sen. The project was also Lakshmi Rai's biggest film of her career till then, despite being the second female lead in the project.
 Jayaram was later selected to portray the villain in the film, appearing in such a role for the first time in his career.

+The story is heavily inspired by the Hollywood film Red Corner (1997).
 As per Jeeva's previous films, Jeeva himself took charge of the cinematography, though, after his death, P. C. Sriram took charge.
 Although Jeeva had been reworking his final draft during filming, S. Ramakrishnan was brought in after his death to find a way to connect the climax with the previous draft to the final one; the two would not come together properly, otherwise.